by Nils Osmar. Updated November 6, 2022.

 Many people in the anti-aging community are following David Sinclair’s lead and trying to raises their NAD+ levels.
 Taking precursors (which the body assembles into NAD+) is one approach.
-But their effects are not identical in the body:
+But their effects are not identical in the body.
+Some popular NAD+ boosters include:

 - NMN (nicotinamide mononucleotide)